TA-Instruments/tadatakit/README.md

 experiment = Experiment.from_json("<path/to/json_file.json>")
 ```

+As files can be large, be aware that this can take a large amount of memory.

 ### Using The Data

 `Experiment` includes a convenience function to return the results data as a [pandas](https://pandas.pydata.org/) DataFrame.
 The example below demonstrates parsing a file and utilizing the DataFrame: